MaMMUT: A Simple Architecture for Joint Learning for MultiModal Tasks: Method

 \section{Method}

 We introduce our model, called \ours, which offers a simple architecture consisting of a single image-encoder and a text-decoder (Figure~\ref{fig:main_arch}, left).
 Our model combines the strengths of contrastive learning and autoregressive next-token prediction in a more flexible architecture than existing works.
 For example, the model is able to train and perform inference for those tasks with the same shared set of weights.
 Furthermore, one of the advantages of this simple model is that it allows simple extensions to video where the exact same architecture is able to consume directly video features.
-This is in contrast to prior work which adapt to video by processing individual frames or by complex mechanisms.
-Other critical downstream tasks, such as, novel-object detection are also easily added to the model.
+This is in contrast to prior work which adapt to video by processing individual frames or by more complex mechanisms.
+Other important downstream tasks, such as open-vocabulary detection, can also be easily added to this model.